handyc/hanb/README.md

 each hanb character string is 64 characters long

+a truth table operating on 2 boolean values contains 4 output values (2^2)

 a truth table operating on 2 boolean values contains 16 possible output values (2^(2^2))

-a truth table operating on 6 boolean values:
+a truth table operating on 6 boolean values contains 64 output values (2^6):

 ``A B C D E F | R ``
 ``------------|---``